ChrstphrHll/npc_gen/students/Gunnar Ordayius.md

 ---
 # Gunnar Ordayius
 ### Description
-- Human Druid from Aldercrown Empire
+- Human Druid from Magmus Centerhold
 - 4th year Diplomacy student in Burk
 - shoulder length straight auburn hair that's plain, Amber eyes, and Light skin
 - Is Shrewd and Mean, and has Enjoyment as their ideal
+- Speaks in a light, direct, sustained manner

 ### Notes